Chalazion and its homeopathic treatment without surgery

 Chalazion Treatment

 As chalazion tends to recur, surgery cannot be the ultimate solution.
-The tendency of tumor or mass formation has to be removed.
+The tendency of tumour or mass formation has to be removed.
 Homeopathic medicines, with their amazing power of healing, treat the disease at the root and remove the tendency of recurrent stye and chalazion.
 After using homeopathic medicines, one can avoid surgery for chalazion and save the eyelid from the knife.

 Related Disease